 1 Check Your Vehicle and Documents

 Regardless of the length of the road trip, you are taking, you should always complete a pre-trip vehicle inspection.
 When you are checking your vehicle, be sure that the car horn works properly, ensure that your indicator lights, headlights, and taillights work properly, check all of your mirrors, check your tire pressure, and be sure that all your fluid levels look good.
 You may need to inflate your tires or top up your fluids like windshield washer, or oil.
-If you happen to notice something wrong with your vehicle and are not sure what your vehicle needs in order to run properly, or to repair anything, consider visiting a local trusted mechanic.
+If you happen to notice something wrong with your vehicle and are not sure what your vehicle needs to run properly, or to repair anything, consider visiting a local trusted mechanic.
 You should also ensure that you have all necessary documents in a safe and easily accessible place in your vehicle.
 This includes your driver’s license and vehicle ownership and insurance pink slips.
 It’s also important to ensure that all your documents are up to date.
 If you need to renew your license, be sure to promptly do so otherwise, you may face a fine.

 2 Wear Your Seatbelt